Protecting Your Trademarks outside Canada

 Although there are disadvantages to filing an international trademark application under the Madrid Protocol – most significantly, the dependence of protection on the continual existence of the Canadian application (if the Canadian application is cancelled within five years of filing, so are the trademark registrations allotted through the Madrid Protocol system unless you file for them separately in their respective jurisdictions), it is still anticipated to improve the system for Canadian businesses to obtain foreign trademark protection.

 If you are planning to expand your business outside of Canada, it is important to remember that your Canadian trademark registration offers you no protection abroad.
-Accordingly, applying for registration of your trademarks in other countries is recommended, ideally within six months of your application filing date in Canada so a convention priority claim may be made is recommended.
+Accordingly, applying for registration of your trademarks in other countries is recommended, ideally within six months of your application filing date in Canada so a convention priority claim may be made.